 Maybe a little case study will help.
 Today, I’ll share my client, Groupsurfing, preparing to introduce their first product, hexsee, into the marketplace.

 hexsee provides true social interactivity by creating a private layer over any website.
-Invited users interact in this layer, leaving comments directly over content and moving independently or together across the internet discovering solutions.
+Invited users interact in this layer, leaving comments directly over the content and moving independently or together across the internet discovering solutions.
 A bride might use hexsee with her wedding party to discover dresses, venues, or services.
 A traveler might use hexsee with their family to plan the perfect vacation.
 A shopper might invite knowledgeable friends to find the perfect product, a sports enthusiast use friends to construct the perfect fantasy football team, a reader might use hexsee for a virtual book club, or a teacher might construct an interactive learning module by combining websites and questions.

-But, more than that, they needed a strong user base to support valuation.
+But, more than that, they needed a strong user base to support the valuation.
 My goal was to have 10,000 registered users within 6 months.